webxos/macroslow/README.md

 ## DRONE SOFTWARE: Qubit based Drone Software

-PROJECT ARACHNID, the Rooster Booster, is a quantum-powered rocket booster system designed to enhance SpaceX’s Starship for triple-stacked, 300-ton Mars colony missions by December 2026.
-Integrated with the DUNES SDK, ARACHNID features eight hydraulic legs with Raptor-X engines, 9,600 IoT sensors, and Caltech PAM chainmail cooling, orchestrated by quantum neural networks and MAML workflows.
+PROJECT ARACHNID, the Rooster Booster, is a quantum-powered rocket booster system designed to Integrate with the CHIMERA SDK, ARACHNID features software to control and monitor MAML workflows.

 ## MACROSLOW includes NVIDIA hardware guides and Integration: